 The crew members that you will interact with are the hospitality crew.
-They drive the zodiacs, lead presentations, organize and lead kayaking trips, do daily announcement, and manage the hotel.
+They drive the zodiacs, lead presentations, organize and lead kayaking trips, do the daily announcements, and manage the hotel.

-During our journey with One Ocean Expeditions, the majority of these hospitality crew members were Canadians, and a few folks from New Zealand.
+During our journey with One Ocean Expeditions, the majority of these hospitality crew members were Canadians, along with a few folks from New Zealand.

 Prices on the Akademik Ioffe